 Tradeoffs across feature spaces.
 Saint-Aubin et al. (2021) explained production effects in serial recall partly as a modality effect, supplementing visual processing with auditory processing of words.
-But the second major element of their model account was the assumption that production displaces rehearsal, itself known to improve memory.
-Conceivably, production may displace other processes, as well, that would otherwise have benefitted memory, such as deep levels of processing like visual imagery and semantic elaboration.
+But the second major element of their model account was the assumption that production displaces other strategies that are known to improve memory, such as rehearsal and deep levels of processing like visual imagery and semantic processing.
 This notion could be incorporated into the attentional subsetting framework as applied to recognition memory.
 It could lead to more nuanced predictions.
 Offsetting some of the benefits to recognition memory of production due to increasing the number of encoded stimulus-features, production may reduce the number of orthographic or even semantic features attended, as illustrated in Figure 1.
 The prediction might be similar to those we presented here, but the production advantage may be further reduced as semantic or imagery processing, or even multi-item rehearsal or associative processing, become more feasible for participants, such as when study time increases.